-35 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
+32 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.

-Eligibility conditions The conditions are described in part B of the General Annexes to the Horizon Europe Work Programme 2021-2022 Financial and operational capacity and exclusion The criteria are described in part C of the General Annexes to the Horizon Europe Work Programme 2021-2022.
+General conditions relating to this call Admissibility conditions The conditions are described in part A of the General Annexes to the Horizon Europe Work Programme 2021-2022 Eligibility conditions The conditions are described in part B of the General Annexes to the Horizon Europe Work Programme 2021-2022 Financial and operational capacity and exclusion The criteria are described in part C of the General Annexes to the Horizon Europe Work Programme 2021-2022.
 Award criteria The criteria are described in part D of the General Annexes to the Horizon Europe Work Programme 2021-2022.
 Documents The documents are described in part E of the General Annexes to the Horizon Europe Work Programme 2021-2022.
 Procedure The procedure is described in part F of the General Annexes to the Horizon Europe Work Programme 2021-2022.
 Legal and financial set-up of the Grant Agreements The rules are described in part G of the General Annexes to the Horizon Europe Work Programme 2021-2022.